ZHD1987E/26th-STePS-Automation/26th-steps-projectnames.md

 CS4248-5: Can emojis be used to capture meaning?

-CS4248-6: Team 8: Beyond the Headlines
+CS4248-6: Beyond the Headlines: Identifying Sarcasm in News Headlines

 CS4248-7: Code Embeddings for RAG